richard-delorenzi/web-site-design/index.md

 * Change the colours of the stripy table of content
 * Find out what is wrong with gravity

+### Web Layout (extra stuff for when you get good)
+This time the directory is `4-web-design`.
+When you look at `web-layout.html` you will notice that it includes 3 style sheets (3 files).

+One is the style, like you have seen before.
+Make a small change like you did last time, to remind you how.

+The second and third are layout styles.
+The third (`layout-grid.css` sets up the grid.
+The second (`layout.css`) controls how the articles are laid out.
+You can explore it, make changes, look stuff up, etc. Or ask questions.

 🚧Under construction: not finished🚧